Permafrost/Tundra/SERVICES.md

 Determines the [mime type] for the given file.

-Integration Server file extension to [mime type] mappings are defined in the file ./lib/mime.types.
+Integration Server file extension to [mime type] mappings are defined in the file `./lib/mime.types`.
 If the [mime type] cannot be found, it defaults to the [mime type] for arbitrary binary data:

     application/octet-stream

 #### Inputs:

-* `$file` is the name of the file whose mime type is to be determined, specified as either a relative or absolute file path or file: [URI].
+* `$file` is the name of the file whose mime type is to be determined, specified as either a relative or absolute file path or `file:` [URI].
 The file is not required to exist, since the mime type is determined purely from the file name itself.

 #### Outputs: